-The Members present their annual report and the audited financial statements for the year-ended 31 December 2021.
-The financial statements have been prepared under United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards and applicable law), including Financial Reporting Standard 102.
+The Members present their annual report and the audited financial statements for the year-ended 31 December 2022.
+The financial statements have been prepared under United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice), including FRS 102, the Financial Reporting Standard applicable to the UK and Republic of Ireland.